ElementTech/kube-reqsizer/README.md

 --min-memory int (default 0)
     Minimum memory in (Mi) that the controller can set a pod request to.
 0 is infinite

+--cpu-factor float (default 1)
+    A factor to multiply CPU requests when reconciling.

+--memory-factor float (default 1)
+    A factor to multiply Memory requests when reconciling.
 ```

 ### Annotations